Azure-Samples/apim-devportal-identity-delegation/ReadMe.md

 - An user will be added to the APIM instance if the user is not an existing user in the APIM instance.
 ![SignIn](./src/images/sign-in-1.gif)

+## Disclaimer

+Please note that the setup instructions provided in this README are intended for macOS users.
+While some steps may be applicable to other operating systems, I cannot guarantee compatibility or provide specific instructions for platforms other than macOS.

 ## 🛠️ Prerequisites
 - [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest)
 - [Docker](https://docs.docker.com/get-docker/)